TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumer-organisations.md

 * **Enable API consumers to register organisations**: when this setting is enabled, API Consumers can register organisations, and the respective button appears in the navigation menu;
 * **Auto-approve API consumers registering organisation**: When this setting is enabled, no approval is required from the portal admins for an API Consumer to register an organisation.
 If this setting is disabled, API Consumer can register organisations, but they won’t be able to invite team members.

+<br/>This is how it looks in the portal's UI:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/api_consumer_org_registration_settings.png" alt="Organisation registration settings" >}}

-To proceed with the following steps, enable the Enable API consumers setting to register organisations.
+<br/>To proceed with the following steps, enable the Enable API consumers setting to register organisations.

 ## Step 1: Request org registration